Go To Previous Page

 Educational Qualifications:

-A bachelor's or master's degree in GIS, geography, forestry, or a related field is typically required.
-Proficiency in GIS software and strong analytical skills are essential.
+• A bachelor’s or master’s degree in GIS, geography, forestry, or a related field is typical.

 Salary: